-Users of Advanced Annual plans can benefit from segmenting their features by department and/or location in order to efficiently manage key aspects of the hiring process.
+Users of Growth or Premier plans can benefit from segmenting their features by department and/or location in order to efficiently manage key aspects of the hiring process.
 Super Admins will find this useful not only during the setup of their account but at any time they wish to reorganize their content.

 After adding a department to your account you can arrange the following to work by department and/or location: